Viking River Cruises Danube Waltz itinerary may be one of the best Viking cruises we have done to date.

 What Made the Danube Waltz Cruise Stand Out

-True to the Viking Cruises ethos of making the destinations the focus, the Danube Waltz cruise packs some very memorable destinations into an eight-day cruise itinerary that never felt rushed.
+True to the Viking Danube Cruise ethos of making the destinations the focus, the Danube Waltz cruise packs some very memorable destinations into an eight-day cruise itinerary that never felt rushed.

 The itinerary includes some of the most famous and enchanting cities in Europe such as Passau, Vienna and Budapest.
 It also uncovered some lesser-known towns that exceeded expectation, such as Krems, Bratislava and Český Krumlov.

 In between, the opportunity to enjoy the riverside beauty of the Danube, especially the Wachau Valley made the actual cruising feel like a destination in its own right.

 It does not surprise us this route is one of the most popular river cruises in Europe.

 The Danube Waltz Excursions